MaximilianMcC/fps-map-editor/README.md

 ---

 # All of the different objects, and their path
-# IDs stored as hex because there could be a lot of them
 # assets/model/ automatically applied.
 Same as .obj
 1 wall
 2 floor
 3 desk
 4 chair
 # ...
-A something
-# ...
-11 something-else # hex 17

 # A line (>= 3 '-') separates the map into sections
 ---

 # All of the different textures and their path
-# IDs stored as hex because there could be a lot of them
 # assets/texture/ automatically applied.
 Same as .png
 1 wall1
 2 wall2